 The current strategy of the NHEA is – ‘to use the capacity created by the Trust to work collaboratively with other educational institutions and stakeholders building on our collective strengths to give the regions’ young people the opportunity to succeed, whatever their background’.
 The Trust’s strategy builds on the long-term partnership strategy and strategic vision of Queen Mary’s College for educational and social inclusion and higher levels of attainment in Basingstoke.
 QMC engages in, and often leads partnership arrangements across Basingstoke with a view to improving the life chances of all young people in the region.

-The North Hampshire Education Alliance (NHEA) Trust is an exempt charity and company limited by guarantee registered at Companies House.
+The North Hampshire Education Alliance (NHEA) Trust is an exempt charity and company limited by guarantee registered at Companies House (England and Wales).
 Registered office: North Hampshire Education Alliance, Cliddesden Road, Basingstoke, Hampshire, RG21 3HF.
 Company number 10933839.

 The NHEA is structured in line with the requirements for a Multi Academy Trust with Members (acting as shareholders) and a Board of Trustees (Directors) overseeing Queen Mary’s College and QM Leisure Ltd..
-There are currently five Members all of who have strong links to the Trust and College and up to ten Trustees some of whom also act as Local Governors or Directors of QM Leisure.
+There are currently five Members all of whom have strong links to the Trust and College and up to ten Trustees appointed by the Members some of whom also act as Local Governors or Directors of QM Leisure.
+The Trust sometimes co-opts additional Trustees.
+QM Leisure Ltd. has an additional Director who is independent to the NHEA Board of Trustees.
+Appointment details can be found here.

 Members

-Ali Foss (ex-Principal of QMC and CEO of NHEA)
+Ali Foss (former Principal of QMC and former CEO of NHEA)

 Andrew Harding (Chair of Governors of QMC – before academy conversion)

-Stephen Sheedy (ex-Principal of QMC before academy conversion)
+Stephen Sheedy (former Principal of QMC – before academy conversion)

-Jo Carver (ex Governor of QMC – before academy conversion)
+Jo Carver (former Governor of QMC – before academy conversion)

 Trustees